genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/05_dropdown-menu.md

 Here is an example of how to set up a `zero-dropdown-menu` with some subitems attached:

-1. Create the structure of the dropdown menu
+1. Create the structure of the dropdown menu.

 ```html
 import {... , ref} import '@microsoft/fast-element';